jrehor/kcc/README.md

 This illustrates a core principle of k syntax — everything that you intuitively feel you should be able to omit, can and should be omitted, and there very few exceptions to this rule.
 The lesser you type, the better your code will get.

-**Rank** is a less fancy way to say *valence*, a word that describes pretty simple idea that is extremely important to be understood well. *Rank* of an operator or a function is basically the count of arguments they take.
+**Rank** is another way of saying *valence*, a fancy word that describes a simple idea that is extremely important to be understood well.
+Rank of an operator or a function is basically the count of arguments they take.
 Two functions shown above have ranks of 3 and 1, respectively.

 Two specific ranks are so important that they have their own names.
 A function or an operator...